 Start the Path to Naturally Balancing Your Hormones

-As a Certified Holistic Health Coach with over 10 years of experience in the industry and who has helped my clients naturally balance their hormones, regulate cycles, conceive naturally, and reduce or even eliminate depression and anxiety prescription medication dosage.
+As a Certified Integrative Nutritionist with over 10 years of experience in the industry and who has helped my clients naturally balance their hormones, regulate cycles, conceive naturally, and reduce or even eliminate depression and anxiety prescription medication dosage.
 This was all done by implementing natural, simple and sustainable nutrition & lifestyle changes, so I’m a HUGE proponent of addressing things the alternative, holistic way.

 I’ve listed some lifestyle and nutritional ways you can manage your stress below

 – Getting enough sleep (7-9 hours)

 – Processed Foods (Chips, Candy, etc.)